imanzaf/esg-data-retrieval/README.md

 **Intro:**

 ## Running the App

 To set up a local instance of the app, follow these instructions carefully to ensure the environment is configured correctly.

-## Running the App

-To set up a local instance of the app, follow these instructions carefully to ensure the environment is configured correctly.
 A local instance runs on your personal computer, allowing you to interact with the app in isolation.

-A deployed version of the app would be located in a remote server where it can be accessed by the public.

 ### Prerequisites